morrownr/USB-WiFi/README.md

 Important: Price and availability of listed adapters is subject to change.
 Updating the list of adapters does take a considerable amount of time.
 I try to complete a review of the links at least once per month.
 This site has increased in popularity to the point that readers of this site may cause inventory problems for some sellers at times so you may need to wait for inventory to be refreshed.
 To help with this problem, I have listed multiple links from multiple sellers for some products.
 If you see any problems, please post in `Issues.`

-Market Conditions: I have been seeing a lot of variability in pricing, mostly to the up side.
-The global shortage of chips caused by fab plants being shut down for periods during 2020 has led to tight markets and very high and rising prices for some products.
-This may continue for some time.
+Market Conditions: 2021-06-16 - I have been seeing product shortages and a lot of variability in pricing, mostly to the up side.
+The global shortage of chips caused by fab plants being shut down for periods during 2020 and the inadequate investment in new fab plants for many years has led to tight markets, high and rising prices for some products ans shortages of some products.
+This may continue for some time...possibly into 2023.
 If you are on a budget, you might want to search for used adapters.

 -----